USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixD_parallel_implementation.md

 All I/O operations in CMAQ are handled by IOAPI_3 library.
 Furthermore, IOAPI_3 library was designed for serial code.
 As a result, CMAQ won't be able to utilize any I/O functions such as READ3 and WRITE3 in IOAPI library directly in any parallel computing platform.

 CMAQv4.7.1 and later releases include a directory call 'PARIO' which was developed to bridge this gap.
 PARIO contains a smaller set of functions which are equivalent counterpart in IOAPI but capable to run in parallel.
 The following IOAPI_3 routines have PARIO equivalents: READ3, INTERP3, WRITE3, CHECK3, OPEN3, CLOSE3, DESC3, M3ERR, M3EXIT, M3WARN.
 Each file name in PARIO library has a "P" prefix to distinguish its counterpart in IOAPI library, e.g. POPEN3 and PINTERP3.
 Substitution with the PARIO subroutines is done at compilation through CPP flags.
-Note that subroutine argument lists in any PARIO routine is idential to IOAPI_3 counterpart routine.
+Note that subroutine argument lists in any PARIO routine is identical to IOAPI_3 counterpart routine.

 On the output side, all processors are required to send their portion of data to processor 0, which will stitch each sub-part and then output it to the file (Fig. D-8).
 This is considered a “pseudo” parallel I/O approach and this approach is being using in PARIO.